-We discussed what is polymer what are the types of polymers in this article.
-If you do not know about polymers, you can read about polymer in that brief explanation.
+We discussed what is polymer and what are the types of polymers in this article.
+If you do not know about polymers, you can read about polymers in that brief explanation.
 Like other types of materials such as ceramics, metals, etc. polymers also have advantages and disadvantages, which define their market and application areas.

 What Are The Disadvantages Of Polymers?

 - The biggest disadvantage of polymers is, because of the viscoelastic property of most polymers, we can not use them in bearing load applications.

 - Service temperature limit is such a problem to use polymers in high-temperature applications.
 They have relatively low melting and degradation temperatures, so this can be a limit for use at high temperatures.

 - Some polymers can degrade on sunlight and some radiation

 - Strength and hardness are low if we compare them with ceramics and metals.

 - Modulus of elasticity or stiffness is generally low in polymers.
 But for elastomers, this property can be an advantage for come applications.

 The advantages and disadvantages of polymers and plastics can be summarized above.
 When you select the proper material for your application or design, you need to select the proper material for it by looking at its properties.